-The Group's liquidity needs primarily comprise working capital including research and development expenditure, capital expenditure and repayment of bank and other borrowings.
-The Group has generally funded its operations from internal resources, bank and other borrowings and/or equity financing.
+The Group's liquidity needs primarily comprise working capital including research and development expenditure, capital expenditure and repayment of bank borrowings, other borrowing and loans from a Shareholder.
+The Group has generally funded its operations from internal resources, bank borrowings, other borrowing, loans from a Shareholder, and/or equity financing.

 The Group has adopted a prudent financial management approach towards its financial and treasury policies.
-During the year ended 31 December 2021, the Group was on track with this approach to maintain a healthy liquidity position.
+During the year ended 31 December 2022, the Group was on track with this approach to maintain a healthy liquidity position.
 The Board closely monitors the Group's liquidity position to ensure that the liquidity structure of the Group's assets, liabilities and other commitments can meet its funding requirements from time to time.
 The Group may utilise the balance of cash for appropriate investment in accordance with the Group's strategic direction and development.

-As at 31 December 2021, the consolidated net assets of the Group amounted to HK\$319.0 million, representing a decrease of HK\$87.1 million or 21.4% from HK\$406.1 million as at 31 December 2020.
-The decrease in consolidated net assets of the Group was mainly due to the Group's loss of HK\$88.4 million for the year ended 31 December 2021.
+As at 31 December 2022, the consolidated net assets of the Group amounted to HK\$157.7 million, representing a decrease of HK\$161.3 million or 50.6% from HK\$319.0 million as at 31 December 2021.
+The decrease in consolidated net assets of the Group was mainly due to the Group's loss of HK\$166.3 million for the year ended 31 December 2022.

-Pledged Bank Deposits, Bank Balances and Cash, and Chips on Hand
+Pledged Bank Deposits, and Bank Balances and Cash

-As at 31 December 2021, the Group held pledged bank deposits of HK\$30.7 million, bank balances and cash of HK\$64.0 million and chips on hand of HK\$10.6 million.
+As at 31 December 2022, the Group held pledged bank deposits of HK\$31.2 million, and bank balances and cash of HK\$20.2 million.

-The Group's pledged bank deposits of HK\$30.7 million as at 31 December 2021 comprise a fixed deposit of HK\$30.4 million (denominated in HK\$, the Group's functional currency, and placed at a Macau bank with original maturity of 12 months) and another fixed deposit of HK\$0.3 million (denominated in Australian dollars and placed at an Australian bank with original maturity of 12 months).
-The Group's other bank deposits and cash of HK\$64.0 million and chips on hand of HK\$10.6 million as at 31 December 2021 were mainly denominated in HK\$, MOP, RMB, and US\$.
+The Group's pledged bank deposits of HK\$31.2 million as at 31 December 2022 comprise a fixed deposit of HK\$30.9 million (denominated in HK\$, the Group's functional currency, and placed at a Macau bank with original maturity of 12 months) and another fixed deposit of HK\$0.3 million (denominated in Australian dollars and placed at an Australian bank with original maturity of 12 months).
+The Group's other bank deposits and cash of HK\$20.2 million as at 31 December 2022 were mainly denominated in HK\$, MOP, RMB, and US\$.
 Given MOP is pegged to HK\$ and HK\$ are linked to US\$, the Group considers that the exposure to exchange rate risk is normal for its bank deposits denominated in MOP and US\$.
-Exchange rate of RMB against HK\$ fluctuated during the year ended 31 December 2021.
-For accounting purposes, the Group's bank deposits denominated in RMB were re-translated to HK\$ at the exchange rate as at 31 December 2021 which resulted in a net unrealised exchange gain of HK\$0.3 million being recognised in the Group's results for the year ended 31 December 2021 (2020: a net unrealised exchange gain of HK\$5.7 million mainly arising from the re-translation of bank deposits denominated in Euro to HK\$ at 31 December 2020).
+Exchange rate of RMB against HK\$ fluctuated during the year ended 31 December 2022.
+For accounting purposes, the Group's bank deposits denominated in RMB were re-translated to HK\$ at the exchange rate as at 31 December 2022 which resulted in a net unrealised exchange loss of HK\$0.5 million (2021: a net unrealised exchange gain of HK\$0.3 million) being recognised in the Group's results for the year ended 31 December 2022.